viewstools/use/README.md

 You can also use a real device for testing, [see this](https://github.com/react-community/create-react-native-app#npm-run-ios) for more info.

-You can find the docs at https://github.com/viewstools/docs If you need any help, get in touch at https://twitter.com/viewstools or join our Slack community at https://slack.viewstools.com
+You can find the docs at https://docs.views.tools
+If you need any help, get in touch at https://twitter.com/viewstools

 Happy coding! :)